Calvaz/lox-interpreter/README.md

 # lox-interpreter
-An interpreter built in Odin for the Lox language.
+A recursive descent interpreter built in Odin for the Lox language.